exesse/mongodump-s3/README.md

 ## Usage
 There three possible ways to use the utility:
 -  Through setting environment variables
 -  By passing env file to the tool
 -  Or by passing individual flags

 Please refer to `sample.env` [example](https://github.com/exesse/mongodump-s3/blob/main/sample.env) for all possible env options.

-### Local
+### Command line
 ```bash
 $ mongodump-s3 --help
 usage: mongodump-s3 <options>